Curating guests’ emotions towards a work

 Creating a space for conversations and connections

-Francisco believes he is responsible for unifying points of view and bringing about new perspectives.
+Ricky believes he is responsible for unifying points of view and bringing about new perspectives.

 Anchoring the exhibit in theory when needed, he becomes an instigator of creativity and a catalyst in the figurative conversation between the artist and the audience.

-“Often through the objects in an exhibit, through a play of light, space, and colour, the curator must be able to engage or even flirt with the audience to encourage them to come out of their comfort zones with imagination and empathy.”
+“Often through the objects in an exhibit, through a play of light, space and colour, the curator must be able to engage or even flirt with the audience to encourage them to come out of their comfort zones with imagination and empathy.”

 Grounded in an ever-changing scene